Sarajevo in the time before humans (Sarajevo and Me supplement one)

 my reaction is summed up by this section’s header.

-A Serbian coin and the middle of the month
+A Serbian coin and the middle of the month.

-(Wikimedia Commons Derivative Work GabrielZafra BY CC-SA-3.0)
+(Map from Wikimedia Commons Derivative Work GabrielZafra BY CC-SA-3.0).

 Even though it’s in French, the map above should give you some idea that Bosnia and Herzegovina (B&H) is dense with mountains.
 These mountains are often called the Dinaric Alps but most geologists use the name Dinarides derived from Mount Dinara a peak on the border with the Dalmatian part of Croatia and B&H. Four of the five mountains that surround the valley where Sarajevo lies, including all of the Olympic Mountains – Bjelašnica, Igman, Jahorina, and Trebević – are part of the Dinarides.
 (Curiously, the tallest of Sarajevo’s mountains, Mount Treskavica at 2,088 meters {6,850 feet} played no part in the Olympics.)